Even in defeating and killing the demon king, Mahishasura, Durga ma restores him to harmony and brings about his salvation.

 Jai Durga Ma!
 With Your mighty sword You right all wrongs and defend Your children.
 Let us poor exiles of a patriarchal age return to the sanctuary of Your Divine protection.

 Durga ma defeats the Demon another video clip of the great battle of Light and darkness, concentrating on the Trinitarian nature of Our Mother God and Her Unity-in-Multiplicity.

 The Defeat of the Demon Part 3: Again, not a sequel, but a summation of the Divine Victory to the ecstatic, loving and martial chant of of "Durga hai meri ma".
 We see that the Divine Warrior-Maiden is not merely a Hindoo Goddess but our Universal Protectress and Mother God.

-The Story of Sai Rayanna Video clip of the first Herthelan Empress and warrior-queen.
-The equivalent of Durga in an all-female society.
+The Story of Sai Rayanna, the first Herthelan Empress and warrior-queen, the equivalent of Durga in an all-female society.

 All written material on this site is copyright.
 Should you wish to reproduce any portion please contact us for permission.